BaptisteHiggs/WorkflowAnalysis/AMPColouring/Colouring.md

 2. Put all the different layers into their own distinct folders.

 3. In photoshop, a layer above another in the panel on the right is 'above' in the actual image.
-Ensure that the layers are in an appropriate order, such as:
+Ensure that the folders (and their layers) are in an appropriate order, such as:

-   1. fedf
+   1. Plants
-   2.
+   2. Furniture
+   3. Walls
+   4. Floors

+4. Since

 ## Edit colouring and add plants